 Allows code to work on any machine

-Docker containers eliminate the problem of testing code in one environment, and then not having it work in other environments due to different configurations and settings.
+A Docker container eliminates the problem of testing code in one environment, and then not having it work in other environments due to different configurations and settings.

 Provides teams with a uniform environment

-Everyone uses with the same set up, which allows teams to run scripts and establish processes that ensure entire development teams perform common operations with a simple command.
-IT can more easily isolate and eliminate environment issues across teams without needing to know how individual machines are set up.
+Everyone uses the same Docker container with the same setup, allowing teams to run scripts and establish processes that simplify life for development and operations teams.
+IT can more easily isolate and eliminate environment issues without needing to know how individual machines are set up.